logotype

 Kilkaya

 Kilkaya can be used without an integration on PLAYipp screens.
 You will need to create a link from Kilkaya which you then post as a web link in playipp.
 Start by creating this link. you see how to do it here: https://docs.google.com/document/d/1PjGjp-fqds4KznHZIz3HiFzy6PHu2ycHTC-3af1gj3o/edit#heading=h.dkz3ggywtmoq When you have a weblink you need to add it as a weblink to a playlist.
 To add it follow these steps: 1.
-Click "Signage" 2.
-Click on the location or group you want to publish the link on.
+Click Signage In the main menu 2.
+Click on the screen or group where you want to publish to.
+In this example, we select the screen called Entré.
+If you want to publish to a group, you instead select Screen groups in the main menu.
 3. Click on the area you want to show publish to.
 4. Click "Add new" 5.
 Click "Upload" 6.
 Click "Webpage" 7.
 Paste the link from Kilkaya here.
 8. Click "Next step" 9.
 Here you can give the link a name so it makes it easier to identify the link 10.
 Click here to set the playlength that you want the link to show in the playlist 11.
 Choose a folder to save the link to 12.
 Click "Next step" 13.
 Choose if you want to schedule your link or if you want it to always show.
 You can read more how you schedule content here: Scheduling 14.
 Click "Publish" The link is now published on your screen and will start showing soon.

 Publish google docs file

 Google spreadsheets can be used without an integration in PLAYipp.
 You need to generate a link that you can then display as a web page on your screen.
 NOTE: Depending on what kind of security you have in your Google environment, this option may not be available.
 1. Click File 2.
 Flick Share > Publish to web 3.
 Click Publish 4.
 Click OK 5.
 Copy this link 6.
-Click here 7.
-Click Publish 8.
-Choose the screen location or group you want to publish to 9.
-Click on your area you want to publish to 10.
-Click on add new 11.
-Click on Upload 12.
-Click on Webpage 13.
-Paste the link here 14.
-Click next step 15.
+Click Signage In the main menu 7.
+Click on the screen or group where you want to publish to.
+In this example, we select the screen called Entré.
+If you want to publish to a group, you instead select Screen groups in the main menu.
+8. Click the playlist button in the area you want to publish to 9.
+Click "Add new" 10.
+Click on Upload 11.
+Click on Webpage 12.
+Paste the link here 13.
+Click next step 14.
 Now you need to give the object a name.
 This name will be shown in the playlist.
 You also need to set a play length and choose what folder to save the object to.
-16. Click next step 17.
+15. Click next step 16.
 In this step, you will be able to schedule the object if you want to.
 If you want the object to show until further, choose always show.
-You can read more about how schedules work here: Scheduling 18.
+You can read more about how schedules work here: Scheduling 17.
 Click Publish